-An important outcome from the Assessment is identifying the main sources of 126.96.36.199 highlighted several model choices and assumptions that have a high potential impact on the predictions.
-The implementation of the (CRDP) has the highest potential to impact the predictions, particularly in situations where the becomes out of date if identified developments do not proceed or new developments are proposed.
+An important outcome from the Assessment is identifying the main sources of uncertainty and the opportunities for improving regional-scale groundwater modelling in the Namoi subregion.
+The qualitative uncertainty analysis in Section 188.8.131.52 highlighted several model choices and assumptions that have a high potential impact on the predictions.
+The implementation of the coal resource development pathway (CRDP) has the highest potential to impact the predictions, particularly in situations where the CRDP becomes out of date if identified developments do not proceed or new developments are proposed.
 This has occurred with one of the developments in the Namoi subregion CRDP not proceeding (Caroona Coal Project).
-In line with companion submethodology M04 on developing a coal resource development pathway ( ), once the CRDP has been accepted in a bioregional asssessment it is not revisited.and the opportunities for improving regional-scale modelling in the .
-The qualitative uncertainty analysis in Section
+In line with companion submethodology M04 on developing a coal resource development pathway (Lewis, 2014), once the CRDP has been accepted in a bioregional asssessment it is not revisited.

 The knowledge base of hydraulic properties in the deeper geological layers of the Gunnedah Basin is limited in the Namoi subregion.
-Theanalysis of model predictions highlighted that especially the hydraulic conductivity of the interburden has a high influence on the model predictions.
-Any information that can constrain the prior distributions of these parameters, including on processes that can affect interburden integrity such as faults, will increase the predictability of the by the groundwater model.
+The sensitivity analysis of model predictions highlighted that especially the hydraulic conductivity of the interburden has a high influence on the model predictions.
+Any information that can constrain the prior distributions of these parameters, including on processes that can affect interburden integrity such as faults, will increase the predictability of the drawdown by the groundwater model.

-While estimates ofand are essential for groundwater management in the subregion, they are of lesser importance when assessing the drawdown caused by coal resource development.
-Additional information would undoubtedly make for a better and a groundwater model that can reproduce historical observations more accurately, but would have very limited potential to reduce the predictive uncertainty of drawdowns and fluxes.
+While estimates of recharge and discharge are essential for groundwater management in the subregion, they are of lesser importance when assessing the drawdown caused by coal resource development.
+Additional information would undoubtedly make for a better conceptual model and a groundwater model that can reproduce historical observations more accurately, but would have very limited potential to reduce the predictive uncertainty of drawdowns and fluxes.